Does Your Life Lack Meaning And Purpose? You’re Not Alone!

 Ironically, I was standing literally on top of the world, yet I had never felt emptier on the inside.
 My life lacked meaning and purpose.

-I was 50 and travelling all over the world after a long, fulfilling career as a Nurse.
+I was 50 and travelling all over the world after a long, fulfilling career as a nurse.
 I had two grown children who were successfully launched, a great husband, family, and friends.

 When my husband retired and wanted to start travelling more, it seemed the right decision to leave my career and explore the next chapter of my life.